Many people suffer from “heartburn”, which is technically referred to as gastro-oesophageal reflux disease (GORD) or acid reflux.

 For others, however, risk factors include:

-A hiatus hernia, is a weakness in diaphragm that allows part of the stomach to enter the chest cavity, may be present in many patients who suffer from GORD, but in many will not cause GORD.
+A hiatus hernia is a weakness in the diaphragm that allows part of the stomach to enter the chest cavity, may be present in many patients who suffer from GORD, but in many will not cause GORD.

-In many cases, changing diet and taking over-the-counter antacids can reduce how often and how harsh your symptoms are.
+In many cases, changing your diet and taking over-the-counter antacids can reduce how often and how harsh your symptoms are.
 Losing weight, reducing smoking and alcohol consumption, and altering eating and sleeping patterns can also help.
-Even with a medium hiatal hernia many patients have improvement in their GORD by making these lifestyle changes and taking medication.
+Even with a medium hiatal hernia, many patients have improved their GORD by making these lifestyle changes and taking medication.

 If symptoms persist after these lifestyle changes, drug therapy may be required.